Buying a House in a Recession: Pros, Cons, and Expert Advice

 Stronger Bargaining Power

 The last major benefit of buying a home in a recession is that you will have a great deal more bargaining power behind you.
-This is because even though rates are high right now ( at around 6.47% for a 30-year fixed-rate mortgage) we can expect them to fall as inflation drops.
+This is because even though rates are high right now (at around 6.47% for a 30-year fixed-rate mortgage in early 2023) we can expect them to fall as inflation drops.
 Additionally, once you have your mortgage you have better bargaining power to refinance at lower rates in the future.